 We have already discussed the scalping technique in our previous article.
 Other trading strategies include: hedging, social trading, and automatic trading.

-In this article, We will focus on hedging as a trading technique and how you can manoeuvre it.
+In this article, We will focus on hedging as a trading technique and how you can maneuver it.

 Hedging Trading Techniques - Introduction

-A good way to look at the hedging strategy is by comparing it with one of the most common financial service in the market: insurance.
+A good way to look at the hedging strategy is by comparing it with one of the most common financial services in the market: insurance.

 Whenever you buy insurance, you are simply passing on the risk of any bad thing to a third party.
 For instance, if you have a motor vehicle accident, the risk will be passed to the insurer who will take care of the repairs.